tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Section 4.1.2.
 Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{handle-server-response}}.

-If the public name does not verify or the retry fails, the client SHOULD NOT fall back to cleartext SNI, as this allows a network attacker to disclose the SNI.
-They MAY attempt to use another server from the DNS results, if one is provided.
+Unless ESNI is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to cleartext SNI, as this allows a network attacker to disclose the SNI.
+It MAY attempt to use another server from the DNS results, if one is provided.

 ## Middleboxes